A Symphony of Slates: Understanding the "Chatter" on Your Roof

 If you suspect your roof is chattering, the first step is to call a professional.
 Repairing a slate roof, especially on a steeple, is not a DIY project.
 Here's what you should know:

 • Proper Installation is Key: The best way to prevent chatter is a well-installed roof from the start.
 Correct headlap, appropriate nail length, and solid sheathing all contribute to a roof's wind resistance.
+A four-inch headlap is recommended in high-wind areas.

 • Professional Expertise: A professional specializing in historic structures will know how to safely inspect and repair the roof.
 They'll have the right equipment to work on steep surfaces and will follow safety protocols to prevent accidents.